Houston Cancer Misdiagnosis Lawyer

-Our Houston misdiagnosis attorneys at Attorney Brian White & Associates, P.C. have extensive experience handling medical malpractice cases.
+Our Houston misdiagnosis attorneys at Attorney Brian White Personal Injury Lawyers have extensive experience handling medical malpractice cases.
 In addition, our law firm has the resources necessary to pursue these complex legal cases.

 When you hire our legal team, you can expect us to:

 - Thoroughly investigate the circumstances that led to your cancer misdiagnosis

 - Work with medical experts to gather evidence of malpractice